Tips for homeschooling during coronavirus

-Amy Riel said getting her five-year-old and seven-year-old son to focus on their school work at home has been a struggle.
+Amy Riel said getting her 5-year-old and 7-year-old son to focus on their schoolwork at home has been a struggle.

 She’s also working from home as a high school teacher and said juggling it all is a challenge.